 Ali forbids me from driving to The Lonely Sock for laundry retrieval, so we pick up a taxi out front and make a roundtrip.
 The cabbie’s very chatty, a young man from Pakistan.
 The conversation’s all light until near the end of the trip, when he singles out all Somali youth as incorrigible.
 Not truly icky, but weird.
 So many factors at play.
 A&V repack and call for the automobile, pointing it to the northeast.
 We are heading to Echuca to spend the weekend piloting a houseboat on the Murray River.
 An hour or two into the trip, we’re famished.
-Ali spots a little café in a tiny, dusty town called Elmore.
+Ali spots a little café in a tiny, dusty town named Elmore.
 It’s called The Copper Kettle.
 The young couple have been operating for a month.
 Lunch is okay, but the two of them are disarming.
+He – diffident with a twinkle and German accent.
+She – all bustle with floury hands.
 Their handmade pennants fly from the arcade over the sidewalk and a small white car parked directly in front has “Brekkie” written on a chalkboard on its roof.

 Ali’s reaction to being cast adrift is to freak out, which flares for a while.
 She paces.
 She feels nauseous.
 But when she latches onto her father’s earlier egregious misrepresentation of himself, her mood brightens.
 I’d introduced myself to Chris as ‘Rob’, a name I have never ever used.
 “Rob?
 Rob?
 Where did that come from, Dad?”
 She remains, nevertheless, bummed.
 We cruise for a time, confused by the map they gave us and wary of oncoming river traffic, but jabbering continuously.
 The ‘Rob’ issue requires lengthy discussion.
 “Slow down, Dad.”
 I had been barreling along.
 “I mean … Rob.”

 Our bow is right up against an embankment of yellow earth, while across the river, distant hubbub rises from an elaborate caravan park.
 Two kids in funyaks paddle up to the Mayflower.
 Their intention is to assemble rows of lumps from the pale gray clay that runs in veins through the ochre dirt of riverbank.
-They’re chatty but focus intently on their blob collection.
+They’re chatty but focus intently on their blob project.
 We fix dinner, a rotisserie chicken and broccoli, then we pour the 1,500 pieces of the jigsaw puzzle out onto the glass-top table and commence edge-piecing.
 Twilight is painting the river with gold.
 “Shhh,” whispers Ali, “Look.”
-Three wallabies have come down to the river to pray.
+Ten yards away, three wallabies have come down to the river to pray.